About¶

 kubectl config view -o jsonpath='{.contexts[*].name}'

-kubectl create serviceaccount $SERVICEACCOUNT -n default
+kubectl create serviceaccount $SERVICEACCOUNT -n $NAMESPACE

-kubectl create clusterrolebinding $SERVICEACCOUNT --clusterrole=cluster-admin --user=system:serviceaccount:default:$SERVICEACCOUNT
+kubectl create rolebinding $SERVICEACCOUNT --clusterrole=admin --user=system:serviceaccount:$NAMESPACE:$SERVICEACCOUNT

 To gather a token (in /tmp/token):